boyroywax/ipfs-liftoff/README.md

 ### `Bacalhau` - Distributed Computing

 Bacalhau is a distributed computing framework that allows you to run your code in a distributed manner.
 It is built on top of IPFS and OrbitDB.
 It is a framework that allows you to run your code in a distributed manner.
 Docker containers and WASM are supported.
-The output is stored IPFS, returning the CID.
+The output is stored on IPFS, returning the CID.

-## Why P2P?

-- Cost Efficiency
-- Fault Tolerance
-- Scalability
-- Privacy
-- Security
-- Performance
-- Standardization